ADLINK-IST/opensplice/README.md

 ## Open Source Add-ons
 There are plenty of Open Source add-ons for OpenSplice and they keep growing almost daily.
-The main place to look for add one and extensions are [PrismTech's GitHub](https://github.com/prismtech) repositories.
+The main place to look for add one and extensions are [ADLINK-IST's GitHub](https://github.com/ADLINK-IST) repositories.
 Beside this, below are a few notable extensions:

 - **[DDS Tutorial Examples](http://bit.ly/1oAvXhz)**
 - **[C++11 Extensions](http://bit.ly/dds-cpp11)**: Support for lambda-based Data Reader listenerns